sketch7/SignalR.Orleans/README.Nuget.md

 Installation is performed via [NuGet](https://www.nuget.org/packages/Sketch7.SignalR.Orleans/)

-## Netcore support
+## Netcore support & Orleans version
-- Use 1.x for netcore2
+- Use 1.x for netcore2 / Orleans 2
-- Use 2.x for netcore3
+- Use 2.x for netcore3 / Orleans 3.2.0
-- Use 3.x for netcore5
+- Use 3.x for netcore5 / Orleans 3.5.1
-- Use 4.x for netcore6
+- Use 4.x for netcore6 / Orleans 3.6.0
-- Use 5.x for netcore7
+- Use 5.x for netcore7 / Orleans 7.2.4
-- Use 6.x for netcore8
+- Use 6.x for netcore8 / Orleans 8.0.0
+- Use 7.x for netcore8 / Orleans 9.0.1
 -
 From Package Manager: